FilipeCacho/RitmsHub/README.md

+# What is it
+This project consists in a C# console that uses the official Microsoft SDK to interact with a specific instance of Microsoft Dynamics and it's particularities, the goal is to automate repetetive tasks that sometimes can take a few hours and complete them in minutes.
+The focus of this console is to speed up new user's access to the platform by assigning them the minimum necessary roles and considerably speed up the creation of new teams, a task that can be take sometime due to particularities of this platform and it's complex bussiness logistic.
+This project can be extended to automate and speed up almost any task be it data manipulation or data insertation/deletion in Microsoft Dynamics.
+This project revolves around a **.xlsx** file that can be found in the root project folder where the user must insert is user & password, being this the only authentication necessary for the project to work.
+This process is described in more detail in the **"Important Notes"** section.

 # How to Install

 To install the code, all you need to do is clone the repository to Visual Studio and run the project.
 Everything should be in place, and the necessary NuGet packages should be installed automatically.